cairo-book/cairo-book/src/ch07-02-defining-modules-to-control-scope.md

 We define a module with the `mod` keyword followed by the name of the module (in this case, _front_of_house_).
 The body of the module then goes inside curly brackets.
 Inside modules, we can place other modules, as in this case with the modules _hosting_ and _serving_.
-These modules need to be public for the code they contain to be usable in _front_of_house_ module, and therefore in _src/lib.cairo_ file.
-The same applies for functions these modules contain.
 Modules can also hold definitions for other items, such as structs, enums, constants, traits, and functions.
-All of these need to be public with `pub` or `pub(crate)` to be accessible from any external module, or the crate in which they're defined, respectively.

 By using modules, we can group related definitions together and name why they’re related.
 Programmers using this code can navigate the code based on the